 To be eligible for investment, each bond must positively contribute to one or more of the 7 areas of social outcome (set out above).
-Under the methodology, the social characteristics of each bond are assessed and objectives and risk tolerance.
+Under the methodology, the social characteristics of each bond are assessed and each investment is categorised according to its level of impact and given a social rating.